vavardan/OCI-DNS-view/README.md

 ### Overview
 This configuration enables centralized management of private DNS zones within a Hub VCN, controlled by a central network team.
 All DNS configurations, including zone creation and record updates, are streamlined through a single management plane.
 This ensures consistency, simplifies administration and eliminates the complexity of managing DNS across multiple environments and OCI regions.
+&nbsp;

-This document consists/covers configuration views for multiple use cases:
+This document comprises configuration views for multiple use cases:
 1. Private DNS configuration view for Hub & Spoke architecture in One Region.
 2. Private DNS configuration view for Multi Regions, where Hub & Spoke VCNs are peered via Remote Peering Connection (RPC).